 Industrial Interior Design

 Architecturally speaking, the geometric lines and large windows are still prescient in modern homes.
-The design can be incorporated easily into many interiors — mid-century pairs well with the warm, earthy colors of the ’70s.
+The mid-century design can be incorporated easily into many interiors — mid-century pairs well with the warm, earthy colors of the ’70s.

 Layouts are usually open and airy, and every object or piece of furniture serves a function or aesthetic purpose.
 Art is often abstract or modern to match, and modern interpretations go for stone, concrete, and raw timber materials.